Mu'awiya I: Early military career and administrative promotions

 After Muhammad died in 632, Abu Bakr became caliph (leader of the Muslim community).
 He and his successors Umar, Uthman, and Ali are often known as the Rashidun ('rightly-guided') caliphs to distinguish them from Mu'awiya and his Umayyad dynastic successors.
 Having to contend with challenges to his leadership from the Ansar, the natives of Medina who had provided Muhammad safe haven from his erstwhile Meccan opponents, and the mass defections of several Arab tribes, Abu Bakr reached out to the Quraysh, particularly its two strongest clans, the Banu Makhzum and Banu Abd Shams, to shore up support for the Caliphate.
 Among those Qurayshites whom he appointed to suppress the rebel Arab tribes during the Ridda wars (632–633) was Mu'awiya's brother Yazid.
-Afterward, he was dispatched as one of four commanders in charge of the Muslim conquest of Byzantine Syria in c.
+After that war, Yazid was dispatched as one of four commanders in charge of the Muslim conquest of Byzantine Syria in c.
 634. The caliph appointed Mu'awiya commander of Yazid's vanguard.
 Through these appointments Abu Bakr gave the family of Abu Sufyan a stake in the conquest of Syria, where Abu Sufyan already owned property in the vicinity of Damascus.